 - Solar-powered – can only charge during the day and periods of sunlight

-- Hand-cranked – loud and typically don’t hold a long charge
+- Hand-cranked – loud and typically doesn’t hold a long charge

 - Propane (lanterns specifically) – have to carry extra propane tanks

 Some pieces of equipment might have multiple options for powering them, but each of these types has trade-offs.
-You will have to take the price and your unique situation into account when you are making your decision, but it is good to acknowledge the negatives associated with each.
+You will have to consider the price and your unique situation when making your decision, but it is good to acknowledge the negatives associated with each.

-Hatchets are not as big as a full-sized ax, but in an emergency, you probably will not be felling trees or chopping huge amounts of firewood.
-You need something that can get you wood for a fire while being light enough to carry.
-They are a staple in most campers, hikers, and backpackers’ packs for good reason.
+Hatchets are not as big as a full-sized ax, but in an emergency, you probably will not be felling trees or chopping vast amounts of firewood.
+It would be best to have something that could get you wood for a fire while being light enough to carry.
+For a good reason, they are a staple in most campers, hikers, and backpackers’ packs.

 A typical hatchet will be about 18 inches long and weigh between 1.5 and 2 pounds, and they have either a wooden or a reinforced plastic handle.
-Plastic handles will typically be less prone to break, but an excellent wooden hatchet will not likely break on you even after heavy use for years.
+Plastic handles are typically less prone to break, but an excellent wooden hatchet will not likely die on you even after prolonged use.

 A good first-aid kit can be a lifesaver out in the wild.
-Whether you build your own kit or buy one that’s pre-made, in an emergency scenario, you need to be prepared for injuries and wounds.
+Whether you build your kit or buy a pre-made one, you must be prepared for injuries and wounds in an emergency.

-Your first-aid kit needs to be an efficient use of space and have enough supplies to keep you going through an extended emergency.
-There are so many items you can have in a first-aid kit, but some staples you want to make sure you have include the following:
+Your first-aid kit needs to efficiently use space and have enough supplies to keep you going through an extended emergency.
+There are so many items you can have in a first-aid kit, but some staples you want to make sure you have included the following:

 - Medical Tape